Zambia women's national football team: History

-Other national teams

-Olympic/U-23 team
+Olympic team

-For the 2012 Summer Olympics, there are no age restrictions for players, though Zambia has opted to qualify with a U20/U23 side.
+For the 2012 Summer Olympics, there are no age restrictions for players, and Zambia has opted to qualify with a U20/U23 side.
 Zambia competed in the qualifying tournament in an effort to represent the country at the 2012 Summer Olympics.
 The qualification tournament started in 2010.
 The team was coached by Enala Phiri-Simbeye.
-During their campaign, they beat the Botswana women's national football team 4–1 in Gaborone and beat them again 2–1 in Lusaka.
-The quality performance of the team earned praise from women's groups inside the country.
+During its campaign, it beat the Botswana women's national football team 4–1 in Gaborone and beat it 2–1 in Lusaka.
+The performance of the team earned praise from women's groups inside the country.
 In January 2011, Zambia had to face South Africa in the qualifying tournament for the Olympics.
 The squad named to play against South Africa included goalkeepers Mirriam Katamanda, Ennie Matukuta, Defenders Meya Banda, Verocia Chiluba, Jessica Chabota, Mulai Wilombe, Deborah Chisenga, Veronica Chisala, Midfielders Misozi Zulu, Susan Banda, Etas Banda, Fostina Sakala, Kabange Mupopo, Rachel Chisha, Chisala Musonda, and Strikers Mwila Bowa, Noria Sosala, Gift Lisaka and Ednasha Mambwe.
 Chiluba is the second daughter of Zambia's president.

 Coached by Enala Simbeya, Zambia's U23 team participated in the 2011 All-Africa Games qualifiers.
 They played a pair of games against Zimbabwe.
 On Sunday, 13 February 2011 in a game played at the Rufaro Stadium in Harare, Zimbabwe won 1–0 against Zambia, overcoming a half time score of 0–0.
 On the return leg played on Sunday, 27 February 2011 in a game played at Nkoloma Stadium in Lusaka, Zambia lost 1–3 to Zimbabwe, scoring a goal in the second half with the first half ending with Zambia down 0–3.
-Simbeya did not name her 18-woman team until a day before the game.
+Simbeya did not name their 18-woman team until a day before the game.
 The loss eliminated them, with Zimbabwe going on to play Angola.

-U-20 and U-17 teams

-Zambia women's national under-20 football team has participated in qualification tournaments for several events including the U19/U20 World Cup and the African Women's Championships.
-The team participated in the first edition of the African Women U-19 Championship held in 2002.

-Zambia women's national under-17 football team has competed in several competitions representing their country, including in the qualifying part of the FIFA U-17 World Cup, and the African Women U-17 Championships.
-The team participated in the 2008, 2010 and 2012 African qualification tournaments for the FIFA U-17 World Cup.